Master the Art of Combat Shooting: Point Shooting Techniques #tacticalhyve

 Frequently Asked Questions

-What is the back plate alignment technique for shooting?
+How does the back plate alignment technique work in combat shooting?

-The back plate alignment technique involves using the rear of the pistol's slide (the back plate) to cover the target's center mass.
-As the firearm comes into your field of view, this visual cue helps ensure you're on target for rapid engagement before fully acquiring the sights.
+The back plate alignment technique involves using the rear of the slide to obscure the target's center mass as the firearm comes into view.
+This ensures effective hits quickly before fully acquiring traditional sights, crucial for dynamic scenarios.

 More Training & Techniques Videos You Might Like